-Sophia also lectures in Criminal Law at Canterbury Christ Church University.
+Sophia also lectured in Criminal Law at Canterbury Christ Church University

-Sophia undertook a three-month secondment at Medway Council, where she dealt with education cases at the First-Tier (SEND) tribunal and School transport appeals.
+Sophia undertook a three-month secondment at Medway Council, where she dealt with school transport appeals and education cases at the First-Tier (SEND) Tribunal.
+Sophia is IPSEA trained.

-Sophia has represented the Local Authority and parents at appeals on parts B, F and I of an EHC plan, refusal to assess and refusal to issue an EHC plan.
+Sophia has represented the Local Authority and parents at appeals on parts B, F and I of EHC plans, refusal to assess and refusal to issue an EHC plan.

-Sophia has also advised on Home to School Transport policies and LGO complaints and provides training on matters of SEN law.
+Sophia has advised on Home to School Transport polices, LGO complaints and provides training on matters of SEN law.

 Re: L (The Family Court at Romford) Application for transfer of tenancy from joint to sole tenancy of a local authority property.